HMS Loch Killin (K391): 1945

 In January and February 1945 Loch Killin was detached for service in the English Channel providing convoy escort and support for short periods, before the rest of 17 EG was transferred to Plymouth for support duty in the Channel in April.
 On 15 April 1945 Loch Killin sank U-1063 in the English Channel west of Land's End, in position 50°8′54″N 3°53′24″W, with gunfire and depth charges.

 After the German surrender in May 1945 Loch Killin and 17 EG returned to the Clyde.
 In June the ship was transferred to the Rosyth Escort Force to escort convoys to Norway, paying visits to Stavanger, Bergen and Trondheim.
 In September Loch Killin sailed to Dartmouth to decommission.

 Decommissioning and disposal

 After her stores and supplies were removed Loch Killin was put into the Reserve on 7 November 1945 as a Category "B" vessel.
-The ship was later transferred to Plymouth, and nominated for modernisation, but this was cancelled in June 1951.
-The ship was transferred to the Reserve Fleet at Penarth in June 1956, and finally placed on the Disposal List on 12 April 1960.
-The ship was sold for demolition by John Cashmore Ltd of Newport, and the ship was towed to the breaker's yard on 24 August 1960.